mpang45456/BilboClone/README.md

             The reset at the start is just to ensure that each separate run of the tests starts from the same state, making behaviour more predictable.
+            - Can run concurrently with dev server (because of different port number: 8001)
         - (2) `npm run cypress:open`
+            - Alternatively, `npx cypress run` for CLI tests

 Note:
 For both Server-Side Testing and End-To-End Testing, the PORT number and